jurasofish/pyweb/readme.md

 [![Foo](pyweb.png)](https://jurasofish.github.io/pyweb/)

-pyWeb provides a terminal front-end for [Pyodide](https://github.com/iodide-project/pyodide), making it more accessible for developers, and easing the creation of command line-based python web programs.
+pyWeb provides a terminal front-end for [Pyodide](https://github.com/iodide-project/pyodide), making it more accessible for developers and easing the creation of command line-based python web programs.
 [Pyodide](https://github.com/iodide-project/pyodide) is the CPython scientific stack, compiled to WebAssembly - yes, CPython with numpy, pandas, etc. in the browser 100% client-side.

 ### Live Demos